Crossing the Border

 • Vehicles, private boats and aircraft.

 More information on personal baggage is also available at the CBSA website.
+If importing a boat, please ensure you meet the conditions listed on this page.

 Firearms and Weapons